Open to Three Rivers residents and those working or in education in Three Rivers District.

 Lemon drizzle cake

-Decorated iced cake on a VE Day 80th Anniversary theme.
+Decorated iced cake with a young child in mind.
 Judged on decoration only

 Tarte Tatin